githubtraining/training-manual/docs/app_aliases.md

 git config --global alias.amend "commit -a --amend"
 ```

-- `-a` will add any modifications and deletions of existing files to your commit, but ignore brand new files.
+- `-a` will add any modifications and deletions of existing files to your commit, but ignore brand-new files.

 ### Avoiding tragedy